The Complete Bruges Belgium Travel Guide

 Bruges Travel Guide

-It will probably come as no surprise to you that one of the most popular activities for visitors who come to Bruges is to take a boat ride thru the city’s beautiful canals.
-It is this extensive system of canals and bridges that have earned Bruges the nickname “Venice of the North”.
+It will probably come as no surprise to you that one of the most popular activities for visitors who come to Bruges is to take a boat ride through the city’s beautiful canals.
+It is this extensive system of canals and bridges that has earned Bruges the nickname “Venice of the North”.

 As beautiful as they are to look at, the canals were actually built for a more practical purpose.
 During the Middle Ages, this extensive canal system served as a transportation system that made Bruges one of the largest commercial hubs in Europe.
 While it isn’t the commercial hub that it once was, you can still appreciate both the beauty and the practicality of the canals when you get on the water and explore them by boat.